The State of Justice - The case Samuel

 In her series De Staat van… (The State of…), theatre maker and curator Lara Staal each time focuses on a fundamental value of our Western society.
 The fourth part of the series, De Staat van de Rechtvaardigheid (The State of Justice), focuses on De Zaak Samuel (The Case of Samuel), the true story of a boy from Eritrea who flees to Europe at the age of 13.
 His story is the one of thousands of Eritrean boys between 16 and 25 who have fled to Europe in recent years via Sudan, the Sahara and Libya, experiencing all kinds of exploitation along the way.
 When their asylum case is rejected, they hardly have access to adequate care or shelter.

-Samuel was 15 when he came to Europe in 2018.
+Samuel (not the boy's real name) was 15 when he came to Europe in 2018.
 Two years earlier, he had fled his homeland to escape the reign of terror that had prevailed there for 25 years.
 Samuel fled via Libya, a journey often described as the four-stage hell.
 Then he ventured onto the Mediterranean Sea.
 Unconscious, he was brought to shore in Italy by a boat of Doctors without Borders.
 A travelling adult tried to estimate his age and haphazardly gave 1 January 2001 as his date of birth, a date that will haunt Samuel for years.
-He travelled on to the Netherlands, but was not recognised there as a minor.
-At sixteen he ended up on the street.
-Something snapped in Samuel's head.
-It was not until he was 17 that he was allowed to appear before a juvenile court judge who finally recognised him as a child.
-He was assigned a guardian, allowed to go to school and received residence permits.

 For De Staat van de Rechtvaardigheid Lara Staal worked closely with Here to Support, an Amsterdam based organisation that works with refugees in limbo.
 Besides advocacy, Here to Support also focuses on setting up artistic projects that offer visibility to refugees who do not have a residence status but also cannot return to their country of origin.